solana-labs/solana/docs/src/wallet-guide/solflare.md

 accounts will be visible in the "Your Staking Accounts" box.
 Stake accounts exist at a different address from your wallet.

-SolFlare will locate any display all stake accounts on the [selected network](#select-a-network) for which your wallet address is assigned as the [stake authority](../staking/stake-accounts#understanding-account-authorities).
+SafeFlare will locate any display all stake accounts on the [selected network](#select-a-network) for which your wallet address is assigned as the [stake authority](../staking/stake-accounts#understanding-account-authorities).
-Stake accounts that were created outside of SolFlare will also be displayed and can be managed as long as the wallet you logged in with is assigned as the stake authority.
+Stake accounts that were created outside of SafeFlare will also be displayed and can be managed as long as the wallet you logged in with is assigned as the stake authority.